History of the Ottawa Senators (since 1992): 1992–93: First season

 The new Senators were placed in the Adams Division of the Wales Conference, and played their first game on October 8, 1992, at the Ottawa Civic Centre against the Montreal Canadiens.
 There was much pre-game spectacle — the skating of Brian Orser, the raising of banners commemorating the original Senators' eight Stanley Cup wins, retirement of Frank Finnigan's jersey number and the singing of the anthem by Ottawa native Alanis Morissette.

-NHL President Gil Stein took part, presenting Bruce Firestone with a "certificate of reinstatement" to commemorate Ottawa's return to the NHL after 58 years.
+Ziegler had been ousted as NHL President before the Senators had played a game, so his successor Gil Stein took part in the opening ceremonies, presenting Bruce Firestone with a "certificate of reinstatement" to commemorate Ottawa's return to the NHL after 58 years, Stein calling it the "rebirth of a grand old franchise".
 The ceremonial face-off between Laurie Boschman and Denis Savard was done by Frank Finnigan, Jr., (his father having died on December 25, 1991), Firestone, Stein and original Senator Ray Kinsella.
 The Senators would play in the 10,000 seat Civic Centre until January 1996.

 The Senators would defeat the eventual Stanley Cup champion Canadiens 5–3 that night, but it would turn out to be their only highlight of the season for the Senators.
-The club would tie with the San Jose Sharks for the worst record in the League that year, winning just ten games with 70 losses and four ties (24 points) in the 1992–93 season.
-The Senators still hold the NHL record for least road wins for their record that season, with one.
+The club would tie with the San Jose Sharks for the worst record in the league that year, winning just ten games with 70 losses and four ties (24 points) in the 1992–93 season.
+The Senators tied the NHL record for fewest road wins for their record that season, with one.
 Their points total for the season was one point better than the NHL record for fewest points in a season ever.
 The Senators had aimed low.
 Firestone had set beating the old record the Senators' goal for the season, as the team planned to finish low in the standings for its first few years in order to receive high draft picks.

 Daigle Cup

-Among the disappointments during the early years of the resurrected Senators was Alexandre Daigle, the number one overall pick in the 1993 NHL Entry Draft.
+Among the disappointments during the early years of the resurrected Senators was Alexandre Daigle, the number one overall pick in the 1993 NHL entry draft.
 During the 1992–93 season, it had become clear that Daigle would be the number one pick.
-The Quebec Nordiques publicly announced that they would trade several players for him, as they wished to build a new arena and needed a marquee francophone player.
+The Quebec Nordiques publicly announced that they would trade several players for him, including the rights to Peter Forsberg, as they wished to build a new arena and needed a marquee francophone player.
 As the season progressed, both the Senators and the San Jose Sharks were neck-and-neck in last place, and at that time, NHL rules meant the worst team would receive the first overall pick.
-This "competition" was variously dubbed the "Daigle Cup" and the "Yelnats Puc."
+This "competition" was variously dubbed the "Daigle Cup" and the "Yelnats Puc" ("Stanley Cup" spelled backwards).